Luna Perez v. Sturgis Public Schools: For Perez

 The Biden Administration via the Department of Justice filed a brief in support of the Perez family.
 The Department of Justice highlighted portions of the Sixth Circuit's opinion that the DOJ saw as needing remediation.
 The Department of Justice's view was that Section 1415(l)'s exhaustion requirement does not apply because compensatory damages available under the ADA is not available under the IDEA.

 Former United States Senator Tom Harkin and Representatives Tony Coelho and George Miller filed amici curiae briefs in support of the Perez family.
 They were members of Congress when the IDEA was passed and were involved in the amendment and reauthorization.

 They argued that the exhaustion provision was crafted to be narrow only when seeking relief that is also available under the IDEA.
 The legislators stated "Specifically, Congress enacted § 1415(l) to overturn the Supreme Court's holding in Smith v.
 Robinson, 468 U.S. 992 (1984).
 In Smith, this Court held that the Education for All Handicapped Children Act (the “EHA”) provided the exclusive rights and procedures for challenging the failure to provide a free appropriate public education, precluding substantively identical claims under both the Constitution and other laws.
 Id. at 1011–13, 1019–21."

 In closing the brief Harkin, Miller and Coelho highlighted "as this case illustrates, children with disabilities have available remedies under the ADA or related laws that often exceed the remedies available under the IDEA.
 Congress did not mean for the IDEA to leave children with disabilities worse off, by preempting their general rights and remedies, or by imposing procedural obstacles that would not otherwise apply."

-A joint amici curiae brief filed by the ARC of the United States, The Autistic Self Advocacy Network, Communication First, the Coelho Center for Disability Law, Policy and Innovation, Council of Parent Attorneys and Advocates, Education Law Center, Innisfree Foundation, Learning Rights Law Center, The National Center for Learning Disabilities, The National Center for Youth Law, the National Disability Rights Network, the National Disability Rights Network, and the National Federation of the Blind.
+A joint amici curiae brief filed by the ARC of the United States, The Autistic Self Advocacy Network, Communication First, the Coelho Center for Disability Law, Policy and Innovation, Council of Parent Attorneys and Advocates, Education Law Center, Innisfree Foundation, Learning Rights Law Center, The National Center for Learning Disabilities, The National Center for Youth Law, the National Disability Rights Network, and the National Federation of the Blind.